Granola-Team/mina-indexer/README.md

 ### Execution Environment

-Invoking 'mina-indexer database create' on very large blocks directories will ingest the blocks at very high speed.
+Invoking `mina-indexer database create` on very large blocks directories will ingest the blocks at very high speed.
 This requires setting `ulimit -n` to a larger-than-default value (for many Linux distros).
 1024 is not sufficient.
 See your distro's documentation on how to set `ulimit -n` (max open files) to 4096